 Awards in the Royal Victorian Order are made personally by The Queen, for services to the Sovereign.
 Unlike the previous milestones, this year the couple celebrated their big event with close 140 family and friends at Windsor Castle.

-For the event it seems Kate was wearing the elegant DVF Zarita lace gown.
+For the event, it seems Duchess was wearing the elegant DVF Zarita lace gown.

 Duchess paired the Necklace with Princess Diana’s Collingwood Pearl earrings.